Luck and Karma – The Demise of Luck and the Rise of Karma Part I

 Luck and Karma – is LUCK all in the MIND?

 She indicated “Luck is not mathematics that it will have principles, sub-principles, theories, and the likes.”
-So to refute that book (and a dozen more on the topic of luck) the following write-up is her response on luck vs. karma.
+So she wrote this to refute that book (and a dozen more on the topic of luck).
+The following write-up is her response on luck vs. karma.

 You need to read the entire document and may or may not agree with her take on Luck and Karma.
 Good reading.
 You may leave any relevant comments about her article.